 When assessing a harp keep an eye out for any twists to the neck or column.
 Are there any cracks anywhere in the wood?
 Is the soundboard peeling away from the box?
 All these can be a sure sign of impending disaster!
 Check the semitone levers – good semitone levers should not displace or wear the string and should be easy and smooth to use.

 - Does it sounds good?
 This cannot be overemphasised.
 If you like the sound, you’re more than halfway there.

 - Does the tension on the strings feel the same all the way up the harp?

 - Is the sound quality consistent from bottom to top?

 - Does the sound quality change depending on whether the levers are on or off? (there will always be a slight difference, but this should be minimal)

 - Are there any twist or warps in the neck or column?

 - Are the levers smooth and easy to use?

-If you don’t feel confident in your own playing, or don’t play at all yet, ask someone to play the harp you’re looking at for you if at all possible.
+If you don’t feel confident in your own playing, or don’t play at all yet, ask someone you know (maybe your teacher, or a harp playing friend!) to play the harp you’re looking at.
 Trust your own ears – you don’t have to be an experienced harpist or musician to know if the sound is pleasing to you.
-But even if you don’t play at all, sit behind the harp and strum the strings – you’ll find you have an opinion on whether you like a harp or not, and will almost certainly be able to tell the difference between different models.
+But even if you don’t play at all (yet), sit behind the harp and strum the strings – you’ll find you have an opinion on whether you like a harp or not, and will almost certainly be able to tell the difference between different models.

 If you still have questions about buying a harp or need more advice you can always get in touch with us.
 We’re always happy to help.